Generic name: calcium carbonate and magnesium chloride [ KAL-see-um-KAR-boe-nate-and-mag-NEE-see-um-KLOR-ide ]

 What happens if I miss a dose?

-Since calcium carbonate and magnesium chloride is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Mag64 is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid taking other medicines at the same time you take Mag64.

 Calcium carbonate can make it harder for your body to absorb certain drugs, making them less effective.
 If you take other medicines, take your Mag64 dose 2 hours before or 2 hours after you take the other medicine.

 Tell your doctor about all your other medicines, especially:

 heart or blood pressure medicine; or

 More about Mag 64 (calcium carbonate / magnesium chloride)